-You are welcome to schedule appointments with Art School Office staff outside of these times.
-To make an appointment please call 020 7735 2306, or email office@cityandguildsartschool.ac.uk.
-As well as in English, if at all helpful, we may also be able to assist you in French, German, Japanese and Portuguese.

-Meeting Rooms
+Morning Afternoon Monday 09:30-12:30 14:00-16:00

-There are usually two meeting rooms available for students to book for Art School business, or activity relating to the course.
+Tuesday 09:30-12:30 14:00-16:00 Wednesday 09:30-12:30 14:00-16:00 Thursday 09:30-12:30 14:00-16:00 Friday 09:30-12:30 14:00-16:00 staff outside of tl • • • ents with Art School Office appointment please call guildsartschool.ac.uk.
+Meeting Rooms There are usually two meeting rooms available for students to book for Art School business, or activity relating to the course.
 Should social-distancing rules relax, please contact the Art School Office to enquire about booking.

-Art School Shop

-The shop is located at Reception, and is open throughout the day (except for one hour at lunchtime).
-It is stocked with essential items such as:

-- Paper, pencils, charcoal & other drawing materials
+Art School Shop The shop is located at Reception, and is open throughout the day (except for one hour at lunchtime).
+It is stocked with essential items such as: Paper, pencils, charcoal & other drawing materials Brushes Canvas Notebooks and sketchbooks Oil & acrylic paints Specialist tools A complete list of art materials for sale and prices is available on Art School Shop page of Moodle, and in the shop itself.

-- Brushes

-- Canvas

-- Notebooks and sketchbooks

-- Oil & acrylic paints

-- Specialist tools

-A complete list of art materials for sale and prices is available on Art School Shop page of Moodle, and in the shop itself.
 Only Contactless Payment is accepted.
-You should also acquaint yourself with London's art suppliers, some of which are listed here:
+You should also acquaint yourself with London's art suppliers, some of which are listed here: CornelissenStuart Stevenson

-- Cornelissen

-- Stuart Stevenson

-- Green & Stone
+Green & Stone

-- Atlantis

-- London Graphic Centre
+London Graphic Centre

+Atlantis